-Batch geocoding using our service is as easy as pasting in a list of location.
+Batch geocoding using our service is as easy as pasting in a list of locations.
 BatchGeo uses the Google Maps Geocoding API, known to have some of the highest quality data available.
 Other services require you to write code or manually geocode addresses one by one, but our service performs everything you need to do in a few easy steps.
 The maps we create from your data can be shared privately, published for all to see, and even embedded in your website.